catseye/Chrysoberyl/schema/Game Implementation.md

 ### inception date

-*   optional: true

-date

-### development-stage

-*   optional: true

-development-stage
+The date at which this project started in earnest.

 ### in distribution

 *   optional: true

-in distribution
+The distribution in which this implementation can be found.

 ### online